Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 {"Display Reserved",  0xEA600000, 0x02400000, AddMem, MEM_RES, SYS_MEM_CAP, Reserv, WRITE_THROUGH_XN},
 ```
 Do that with every Memory Region but if an `#` is infront of an Memory Region do not add it. <br />
-After that it should look something like [this](https://github.com/Robotix22/MU-Qcom/blob/main/Platforms/Xiaomi/viliPkg/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c).
+After that it should look something like [this](https://github.com/Robotix22/Mu-Qcom/blob/main/Platforms/Xiaomi/viliPkg/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c).

-## Creating PlatformPei Library (Step 3.4)

-If there is an Device with the same SoC as yours copy that PlatformPei and paste it in your Library Folder. <br />
-In the .inf File replace the Device Codename with yours. <br />
-But if there is no Device you may wana try similiar Devices.

 ## Building